Napolitain/napolitain.github.io/src/content/blog/2-rebase-is-evil.md

    commit id: "B1"
    commit id: "A3"
 ```

-This is your "clean" history.
-A sequence of commits where only the last one is guaranteed to work.
-The rest are untested, unreviewed, and ahistorical.

-Merge commits are informative.
-They show when features were integrated and by whom.
-Squash merge achieves linearity without rewriting history.
-A history that lies about what happened is worse than an honest one.
-If you want to go back to any commit in a linear history, CI/CD must test every single commit.
-Otherwise the linearity is meaningless.

-Rebase destroys tooling. `git bisect` points to commits that never existed in actual development. `git blame` shows rewritten commits, losing true authorship context.
-After a code review, reviewers cannot see what changed since their last review because the commits they reviewed no longer exist.
-Force-pushed branches break GitHub and GitLab review tools.

-GitHub defaults to merge commits.
-GitLab provides merge options prominently.
-Most CI/CD systems expect merge-based workflows.
-Squash merge exists specifically to provide a linear main branch without rewriting history.

 Use merge when you want to preserve full feature branch history.
 Use squash merge when you want a linear main branch.
 Never use rebase for branches that have been pushed or shared.